When the Moon still was young and the mountains were tall

 Cuchulain forgotten - forgotten is Lugh,

-wind, shed his tears to fill the sea
+Who shall sing to the wind, shed his tears to fill the sea

 For the lost Gaelic valor?